 Unlike cases of commercial damaru-makers, our Damaru cases are provide secure and safe carry of the damaru, with broad strap and tight closure.
 The interior is not cotton, but wool-lined to absorb moisture and protect the tone of the natural skins.
-They are a standardized maroon color, high quality silk brocade with gold-yellow trim.
+They come in a wide variety of very high quality silk brocade, wool, hemp and sometimes with appliqué.
+This is left to the creativity of our fabricator.
 The DamaruWorks logo is an "optional" attachment, as this lovely embroidered patch has a simple adhesive backing for easy removal-or sewing on your jacket!